PaoloMazzon/JamEngine/README.md

  - Bind JamEngine to some languages like Lua and Python (and Lisp..! maybe)
  - Make rendering backend OpenGL instead of SDL2, but keep using SDL2 for window management and input
  - As an extension to the previous, GLSL shader support for fancy post processing
+ - Use .json files instead of .ini files to load assets (as a way to ditch the prefix system)